 We’ll consider two main aspects:

-- Conflicts between landowners and wildlife – can tourism contribute to solutions by enhancing local economies or assisting financially with appropriate fencing, compensation for losses, or nonlethal deterrents around crops, gardens or livestock?
+- Conflicts between landowners and wildlife – can tourism that depends at least partially on wildlife-viewing contribute to solutions by assisting financially with appropriate fencing, compensation for losses, or nonlethal deterrents around crops, gardens or livestock?

 Positive aspects of interactions: